GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: Problem Formulation

 A voxel $v_{BN} \in V_{BN}$ is inspected if we inspect at least one of its six faces.
 A face is inspected if the center of that face falls within a cone given apex angle centered at the UAV camera and within a minimum and maximum range of the UAV camera.
-The apex angle represents the field-of-view of the camera that is rigidly attached to the UAV.
+The apex angle represents the field of view of the camera that is rigidly attached to the UAV.
 The viewing distance is a minimum and maximum distance range that the UAV should inspect a bridge voxel to ensure quality images for inspection.
-Figure~\ref{fig:vcvd} shows an example of viewing constraints where the green box represents a face of a bridge voxel, the blue cone represents the viewing cone, and the red band on the cone represents the viewing distance.
-For the rest of the paper, we refer to viewing cone and distance as, \textsc{View}.
+Figure~\ref{fig:inspectionExample} shows an example of these viewing constraints.
+For the rest of the paper, we refer to the viewing cone and distance as $View$.
+The RGB camera is used to take pictures of the bridge once the UAV has reached a target $View$ point.

 \paragraph*{Problem 2} Given a 3D occupancy map consisting of four sets of voxels ($V_{F}, V_{BI}, V_{BN}, V_{O}$), find a minimum length path that inspects every voxel in $V_{BN}$.